solid-contrib/information/governance.md

 For any substantial decisions where consensus cannot be reached, the Solid Team votes.
 The Solid Leader can always veto the voting outcome.
 Every Solid Team member must either vote or explicitly abstain.
 Passing requires a strict majority of non-abstaining Solid Team members.
 Stalemates are resolved by the Solid Leader.

-The Solid Team utilizes the decision making framework [articulated herein](#decision-making-process).
+The Solid Team utilizes the [Decision Making Process](#decision-making-process) articulated in this document.

 ## Vacancies

 Solid Team members may resign their position at any time.
 They may also be removed by a majority vote of the rest of the Solid Team.
 The Solid Leader reserves the right to remove any Solid Team member at any time.
-Whenever there is a vacancy on the Solid Team, a new team member will be nominated and selected through the mechanism [articulated herein](#team-nominations-and-member-selection).
+Whenever there is a vacancy on the Solid Team, a new team member will be nominated and selected through the [Team Nomination](#team-nominations) mechanism articulated in this document.

 Solid Team members may take a leave of absence for sickness, pregnancy, or for another reason deemed legitimate by a majority of the Solid Team.
 In these cases an interim individual may be nominated.